sirebellum/qgis-segmentation/README.md

 If QGIS embeds Python in a non-standard way, set `SEGMENTER_PYTHON` to the absolute path of the interpreter that should run `pip`.

+While a model is running, the log panel in the dialog now streams live status updates (tiling progress, clustering stages, rendering) so you can monitor long operations.

 If you need to perform a manual install (for example on an offline machine), open the QGIS Python console and run:

 ```